How to Keep Squirrels Out of the Garden

 Another clever way to weaponize your plants is to make a spray using diced-up jalapeño peppers, vinegar and water.
 Let the solution sit for a day, then spritz the area that attracts the squirrels.

-Garlic is a great way to ward off the little critters, too.
+Garlic is a great way to repel squirrels, too.
 You’re going to want to use the same solution as you did with the jalapeño peppers, only this time substitute the heat with the garlic.
 The only downside to both of these methods is that you’ll have to reapply the concoction after it rains.

 Similar to mice, squirrels hate the smell of peppermint.
 They will avoid it because it gives off such a strong aroma.
 Go to a local health food store and pick up a bottle.
 Put a few drops of peppermint oil on a bunch of cotton balls, then disperse the cotton balls in various areas of the garden.
 You might also want to think about surrounding your garden with live peppermint plants.